Optimal prediction for radiative transfer: A new perspective on moment closure: Moment Models for Radiative Transfer

 \subsection{$P_N$ closure}

-The simplest closure, the so-called \emph{$P_N$ closure} \cite{Chandrasekhar1944} is to truncate the sequence $I_l$, i.e.~$I_l=0$ for $l>N$.
+The simplest closure, the so-called \emph{$P_N$ closure} \cite{Chandrasekhar1944, Reed1972} is based on truncating the sequence $I_l$, i.e.~$I_l=0$ for $l>N$.
 The physical argument is that if the system is close to equilibrium, then the underlying particle distribution is uniquely determined by the lowest-order moments.
-This can be justified rigorously by an asymptotic analysis of Boltzmann's equation \cite{Caflisch1980}.
+For example, the $P_1$ equations are

+The $P_N$ equations can also be derived by asymptotic analysis in the following way \cite{LarsenPomraning1991}.
+Introduce the dimensionless parameter $\varepsilon$ as the ratio of the total scattering mean free path and a characteristic macroscopic length scale.
+Furthermore, assume that the coefficients in the RTE asymptotically depend on $\varepsilon$ as